Please note that Tapas no longer supports Internet Explorer.

 "Wait, wait.
 I need to run.
 Sorry, I agreed to meet up with some people to discuss one of our classes.
 I'll see you later, Kaden!
 Don't miss me too much!"

 The bell had rung, and the first week was only a half day of school while students decided how they wanted to spend the second half of their day.
-His classes had continued in a similar fashion—scorn, rumours and the typical experience.
+His classes had continued in a similar fashion—scorn, rumours, and the typical experience.

-The cheerful commoner had dragged both his row-mates, or whatever one called it, to lunch with him.
+After waving farewell to Niklas, Kaden chewed on his food, glancing at the person who sat opposite him.
+The cheerful commoner had dragged both his row-mates, or whatever one called them, to lunch with him.
 Noah, surprisingly, hadn't refused, shrugging Niklas's grubby hands off and following quietly on his own.

 "Aren't you going to eat those?"